create3000/x_ite/docs/_posts/components/Shape/PhysicalMaterial.md

 #### Hints

 - If texture node is NULL or unspecified, no effect is applied to material values.
-- Contained texture node must include containerField='*metallicRoughnessTexture*'
+- Contained texture node must include `containerField='metallicRoughnessTexture'`

 ### SFFloat [in, out] **occlusionStrength** 1 <small>[0,1]</small>